 Some mattresses will combine pocket springs with a layer (or layers) of memory foam or latex.
 If you suffer from any sorts of aches or pains, you may wish to opt for one of these hybrid mattresses instead.
 This may especially be the case if you tend to sleep on your side.
 The foam will cushion pressure points, such as the joints and hips, and the latex can add extra comfort and support, too.
 The temperature may also be considered, in which case it’s worth knowing that latex is cooler than memory foam.

 A final thing you may also wish to keep in mind is your budget, but you should never opt for a cheaper mattress if it doesn’t provide you with the support you need.
 Spring counts of 2000 or more are more of a premium choice, whereas mattresses with fewer than 1 000 springs tend to appeal to people on more budget.

 How to look after a pocket spring mattress

 To get the most out of a mattress, you have to take good care of it.
-Sooner or later, the springs will sag, of course, and you’ll have to replace it.
+Sooner or later, the springs will sag, of course, and you’ll have to replace them.
 Using the tips below, you can take care of your mattress and make the time to replace it later rather than sooner:

 Don’t sit on the edges

 The sides of pocket spring mattresses are stitched to the springs.
-Sitting on the edges can cause the springs to become warped, so avoid sitting on the edge of the mattress and, if possible, putting any type of unnecessary pressure on there.
+Sitting on the edges can cause the springs to become warped, so avoid sitting on the edge of the mattress and, if possible, putting any unnecessary pressure on there.
 By the same token, don’t let your children jump up and down on the bed.
 They may be light as feathers, but it still won’t do the springs any good.